rachel-kt/rachel-kt.github.io/content/_index.md

       text: |-
         I'm a research scientist.
 I blog about Computer Vision, Image Analysis, and Crochet.

-        As a doctoral student at Institut de Génétique Humaine, I conducted cutting-edge research in the field of transcription dynamics, applying my skills in Python, R, and MATLAB to analyze large and complex datasets.
+        As a doctoral student, I conducted cutting-edge research in the field of transcription dynamics, applying my skills in Python, R, and MATLAB to analyze large and complex datasets.
 I have a master's degree in physics and a postgraduate diploma in statistics, which give me a strong foundation in quantitative and computational methods.
 I have over six years of work experience in various research settings, including Institut de Génétique Moléculaire de Montpellier and Amity University, where I participated in multiple projects on topics such as gene regulation, transcriptional noise and cancer.

         I am passionate about advancing our understanding of the molecular mechanisms and interactions that shape human health and disease, and I am eager to collaborate with other researchers and experts in this field.
 I value curiosity, innovation, and diversity, and I strive to contribute to the scientific community and society with my work.

         Please reach out to collaborate 😃
     design: